bitcoinhealth/bitcoinhealth/README.md

 Launching in 2020.

-Currently can be mined GPU PC's!
+Currently can be mined on GPU Windows and Linux PC's!

 # What is Bitcoin Health?